Since war came to the West on September 11, 2001, only a handful of Ephs have read these words. Are you among them?

 That binds the brave of all the earth.

 Most of those responsible for Krissoff’s death are now themselves dead, killed in battle by Krissoff’s fellow Marines.
+Do their families remember them with tears, as we remember Nate?
+Or are their memories fading along with ours?
+Recall how the Williams honored Nate eight years ago.

 Among the readings and quotations was the classic from World War I, “In Flanders Fields.”
 The poem challenges the living to continue the fight and not break faith with the dead: “Take up our quarrel with the foe/To you from failing hands we throw/The torch: be yours to hold it high….”